I’ve wanted to walk the Isle of Wight Coast Path since I moved to Hampshire a couple of years ago.

 When you reach Princes Esplanade, you continue on to Gurnard, bearing left at the beach huts and following the coast path down through a residential area before emerging on the cliff top above Gurnard Bay.

 Some sections of the coast path are diverted slightly here due to erosion of the cliffs, but they are all very well marked and easy to follow.

 Make sure you stay away from the edges though as the rock is very unstable.

 Eventually you descend on to the beach at Thorness Bay, walk along the shingle and then up the road through the Thorness Bay Holiday Park.

 I got a little lost here, it was a total rat run, but I eventually escaped the Holiday Park with the help of OS Maps!

+I headed across the fields and then followed the coast path along the main road, dropping down in to Porchfield.
 From Porchfield you continue along the road to Shalfleet and Yarmouth, in to the village of Locksbridge, where you bear right, following the coast path across the meadows to Newtown.

 Eventually you meet the coast path again, cross a stile and head across the fields.